Diaphragm Pump vs The EDDY Pump

 What is a Diaphragm Pump?

 Diaphragm pumps are either air or electric operated.
-Air operated diaphragm pumps are more common.
-Diaphragm pumps are positive displacement, self-priming pumps and are available in a variety of materials.
+Air diaphragm pump units are more common.
+Diaphragm pumps are positive displacement (as opposed to a centrifugal pump n), self-priming pumps and are available in a variety of materials.
 Usually, they come with inlet and discharge port sizes ranging from 1/4-inch to 4-inch.
 They are considered portable pumps because they are lighter than most other industrial pumps of equivalent port sizes.
+The air chamber in air-operated diaphragm pumps directs compressed air to the chamber, driving the diaphragm and minimizing mechanical stress.

 Diaphragm pumps differ from how other pumps displace fluid.
 These pumps are designed with diaphragms that act as a separation membrane that isolates the fluid being pumped from the air motor that powers the pump.
 The diaphragms are connected by a common shaft and reciprocates (shifts) back and forth.
+The air valve plays a crucial role in managing air flow between the diaphragms, ensuring efficient operation.
+Compressed air is used to create the suction and discharge actions within the pump.
 As the diaphragms shift back and forth simultaneously they displace fluid on one side of the pump displacing the fluid through the discharge port, and at the same time, draw fluid into the pump through the inlet port.
 The reciprocating action of the pump creates a pulsating flow vs a consistent flow which is common with other pump types.
+The pump chamber is essential in ensuring efficient operation and maintaining purity in applications involving gases.

-Both the EDDY Pump and traditional air-operated diaphragm pumps operate in a different manner.
-The air-operated diaphragm pump reciprocates back and forth, generating a vacuum on the inlet stroke which draws the fluid into the pump.
+Both the EDDY Pump and traditional air-operated double diaphragm pumps operate in a different manner.
+The air-operated double diaphragm pump reciprocates back and forth, generating a vacuum on the inlet stroke which draws the fluid into the pump.
 Then, the pump transitions to the discharge stroke where the fluid is displaced from the pump.
+The double diaphragm design enhances reliability and efficiency in handling various fluids.
 Eddy Pump technology is based on the principle of Tornado Motion of liquid as a synchronized swirling column along the center of intake pipe that induces agitated mixing of solid particles with liquid, creating suction strong enough for solid particles to travel upwards into the volute and generating pressure differential for desired discharge.
 The eddy current is caused by the pressure differential resulting from the rotor and strengthened by turbulent flow patterns in the volute and suction tube.

 Eddy currents are reinforced by the presence of solid particles which increase the inertial forces in the fluid.
 The formation of eddy depends on the suspended solid particles that cause suction.
 Unlike vortex pumps, the rotor directly drives the fluid through the pump with no slip.
 The EDDY Pump uses the movement of particles and the wake induced from these solid particles to generate eddy Current and induce suction.